Find Healthcare Schools

 $49,280 Median Salary

-The following table lists how many athletic training graduations there were in 2020-2021 for each degree level.
+The following table lists how many athletic training graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads

-People with careers related to athletic trainer were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to athletic trainer and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Athletic Trainer Majors